Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3TIDSIDRNG.md

 ## Preparation & Basic Info

 When starting a new game, you'll get assigned a combination of a Trainer ID (TID), and Secret ID (SID).
-These values combined, make Pokémon with certain [Personality Values](https://bulbapedia.bulbagarden.net/wiki/Personality_value#Shininess), or `PID` for short, Shiny when encountered or received in-game.<br>
+These values combined, make Pokémon with certain [Personality Value](https://bulbapedia.bulbagarden.net/wiki/Personality_value#Shininess), or `PID` for short, Shiny when encountered or received in-game.<br>
 A common and efficient way of RNGing perfect Pokémon, is to use what's called the `Pandora's Box` method; which consists of first finding a `PID` for a given Nature & IV spread you would like to have Shiny, and then RNG your TID & SID combo in order to make it so.
 You can even combine a specific TID with a given PID for a twofold 'flex' on your RNGd Pokémon!<br>

-`PokéFinder` (PF) is an RNG tool that allows you to calculate, search for and predict results of these values on a new save, which combined with certain actions performed in-game, at the right moment, allow you to obtain your desired TID & SID combo.<br>
+Here we will use PokéFinder (PF) to calculate, search for and predict results of these values on a new save, which combined with certain actions performed in-game, at the right moment, will allow you to obtain your desired TID & SID combo.<br>

 The way you RNG this however, differs somewhat between RS and FRLGE, mostly due to the different methods by which Initial Seeds are generated in each game.
 You should check out the [Gen 3 Initial Seed RNG](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/GEN%203/Emulator/Gen3InitialSeedRNG.md) guide to learn more about this first, if you haven't yet.<br>
 Below you will find a section for each of these different processes, fully explaining them, as well as a section on `Pandora's Box`.
 If you don't care about making a particular spread Shiny and just want to RNG a TID or SID for aesthetic reasons, you can just skip this first section, and go straight to the one for your game.